-During the year ended December 31, 2021, no royalty amounts were payable by the Company in accordance with Royalty Agreement as the Company has no any production of oils incurred during the year.
+During the year ended December 31, 2022, royalty amounts of CAD259,000, net of withholding tax were paid by the Company in accordance with Royalty Agreement.

 The directors of the Company considered that the possibility of outflow in royalty interest expenses was remote.
 No provision for potential liabilities in respect of the royalty interest expense has been made in the consolidated financial statements.